webiny/webiny-js/packages/project-utils/README.md

 A quick overview of tools included in this package:

 - `aliases` - loads monorepo packages and creates aliases for babel, eg: `theme` => `theme/src`, so you can develop in your `src` folder but wherever you import the `theme` it will point to `theme/src`.
 This greatly increases development speed as no extra watching/building/copying is required.
 Your `webpack-dev-server` will pick up all the changes, transpile on-fly and you're good to go.
-- `app-babel` - contains a babel config for React apps.
-It is opinionated, so you're welcome to change it as you see fit, just make sure your changes don't break your project :)
 - `cra` - this is our [rescript](https://github.com/harrysolovay/rescripts#rescript-structure) to get a CRA app to work as we want it to.
 Again, tweak it to your heart's content :)
 - `packages` - simply loads monorepo packages using `get-yarn-workspaces` package.